 The natural gas industry is intensely competitive, and the Company competes with other companies that have greater resources.
 Many of these companies not only explore for and produce oil and natural gas, but also carry on refining operations and market petroleum and other products on a regional, national or worldwide basis.
 These companies may be able to pay more for productive oil and natural gas properties and exploratory prospects or define, evaluate, bid for and purchase a greater number of properties and prospects than the Company's financial or human resources permit.
 In addition, these companies may have a greater ability to continue exploration activities during periods of low oil and natural gas market prices.
 The Company's larger competitors may be able to absorb the burden of present and future federal, state, local and other laws and regulations more easily than the Company can, which would adversely affect the Company's competitive position.
-The Company's ability to acquire additional properties and to discover reserves in the future will be dependent upon the Company's ability to evaluate and select suitable properties and to consummate transactions in a highly competitive environment.
+The Company's ability to evaluate and select suitable properties and to consummate transactions in a highly competitive environment.
 In addition, because the Company has fewer financial and human resources than many companies in the Company's industry, the Company may be at a disadvantage in bidding for exploratory prospects and producing oil and natural gas properties.